-Brandon Goldberg, now 14 years old, began to play piano by ear when he was three years old.
-He started with classical lessons at age five, but quickly found his passion for jazz and learned about the music and its history by listening to his favorite artists including Herbie Hancock, Bill Evans, Oscar Peterson, Charlie Parker, Miles Davis, and John Coltrane, just to name a few.
+Brandon Goldberg, now 14 years old, has been playing piano and making music since he was three years old.
+He found his passion for jazz by listening to his favorite artists including Herbie Hancock, Bill Evans, Oscar Peterson, Charlie Parker, Miles Davis, and John Coltrane.

-Brandon recently released his debut album, “LET’S PLAY!” to rave reviews garnering four stars from Downbeat Magazine and reaching number seven on the Jazz Week charts.
+His debut album, “LET’S PLAY!” was released in April 2019 to rave reviews garnering four stars from Downbeat Magazine and reaching top seven on the Jazz Week charts.
 “LET’S PLAY!” features veteran musicians Ben Wolfe on bass, Donald Edwards on drums and special guest Marcus Strickland on tenor saxophone.
-The album has three original compositions and six standards and is inspired by pianists Brandon considers his heroes -Thelonious Monk, McCoy Tyner and Herbie Hancock.
-“LET’S PLAY!” is imbued with pure love and joy for the tradition of jazz music.
+The album has three original compositions and six standards and is imbued with a pure love and joy for the music.

 Brandon works closely with the Jazz Foundation of America (JFA) and performed at the JFA annual Gala – A Great Night in Harlem at the famous Apollo Theater in New York, where he presented McCoy Tyner with his Lifetime Achievement Award in 2016.